Christoph16478/iq/iq_java.md

 **Is Servlet is pure java object or not?**

-Answer: Yes, Servlet is a pure java object.
+Yes, Servlet is a pure java object.

 ----

 **What is EJB?**

-Answer: EJB stands for Enterprise Java Beans.
+EJB stands for Enterprise Java Beans.
 It is the server-side component that executes in EJB container and encapsulates the business logic for the enterprise application.

 ----

 **What are the system services of the EJB container?**

-Answer: EJB Container provides the following system services:
+EJB Container provides the following system services:

-Persistence
+- Persistence
-Security
+- Security
-Transaction
+- Transaction
-Connection pooling
+- Connection pooling
-Component lifecycle management
+- Component lifecycle management
-Threading
+- Threading

 ----